michodgs25/Sprint/README.md

 - Filter all logs using search bar by title or description.

-## Design
+# Design
+Since this application is meant as a personal tool for just for myself, a register and login page was not deemed necessary as this would slow down the process of logging Sprints.

 The website designs are inspired by fashion site examples:
 *https://www.sitebuilderreport.com/inspiration/fashion-websites?a=ga&gclid=CjwKCAjwq_D7BRADEiwAVMDdHoGEnRu5zrH-fEWgfpOnhxGxPaq8MuHTTI8feKxabc5NvymTHEQVohoCUJ4QAvD_BwE*
 for example the welcome page which I took the idea of an full page image with a simple subtitle& button that takes the user to the main site.

 This project was developed with the focus on a mobile approach first.
 However, with full responsiveness on other screen sizes.
 I applied materialize library to all the major features of the site, which includes the cards, navigation, side-bar, input form, accordian, buttons and the footer.

-The main idea for the design of this project was to have a fun and exciting appearance, with dark orange to dark blue proving the perfect contrast.
+A major aim of this project was to have a fun and exciting appearance, with dark orange to dark blue proving the perfect contrast.
 This contrast is pleasant to look at and make texts and icons(orange, white, black colors) stick out in a positive way.

 ### Typography